Mark David Chapman

-Biography
+Early life

-Mark David Chapman was born on May 10, 1955, in Fort Worth, Texas.
-His father, David Chapman, was a staff sergeant in the U.S. Air Force, and his mother, Diane (née Pease), was a nurse.
+Chapman was born on May 10, 1955, in Fort Worth, Texas.
+His father, David Chapman, was a staff sergeant in the United States Air Force and his mother, Diane (née Pease), was a nurse.
 His younger sister, Susan, was born seven years later.
-As a boy, Chapman stated he lived in fear of his father, who he said was physically abusive towards his mother and unloving towards him.
+As a boy, Chapman stated he lived in fear of his father, who he claimed was physically abusive towards his mother and unloving towards him.
 Chapman began to fantasize about having God-like power over a group of imaginary "little people" who lived in the walls of his bedroom.

-He attended Columbia High School in Decatur, Georgia.
-By the time he was 14, Chapman was using drugs and skipping classes.
-He once ran away from home to live on the streets of Atlanta for two weeks.
-He said he was often bullied at school because of his mediocre athleticism.
+Chapman moved to Decatur, Georgia, at an early age and attended Columbia High School.
+He later recalled being targeted by bullies due to his lack of athleticism.
+By the time he was 14, Chapman was using drugs and skipping classes, and at one point ran away from home to live on the streets of Miami for two weeks.

 In 1971, Chapman became a born-again Presbyterian and distributed Biblical tracts.
-He met his first girlfriend, Jessica Blankenship, and began work as a summer camp counselor at the South DeKalb County, Georgia YMCA.
-He was very popular with the children, who nicknamed him "Nemo" (after the protagonist of the Jules Verne novel Twenty Thousand Leagues Under the Sea) and was promoted to assistant director after winning an award for Outstanding Counselor.
-Those who knew him in the caretaking professions unanimously called him an outstanding worker.
+He met his first girlfriend, Jessica Blankenship, and began work as a summer camp counselor at the YMCA in DeKalb County, Georgia.
+He was immensely popular with the children at the camp, who nicknamed him "Nemo" (after the protagonist of the Jules Verne novel Twenty Thousand Leagues Under the Seas), and he was promoted to assistant director after winning an award for Outstanding Counselor.
+Those who knew Chapman in the caretaking professions said he was an outstanding worker.

-Chapman read J.D.
-Salinger's The Catcher in the Rye on the recommendation of a friend.
-The novel eventually took on great personal significance for him, to the extent he reportedly wished to model his life after its protagonist, Holden Caulfield.
-After graduating from Columbia High School, Chapman moved for a time to Chicago and played guitar in churches and Christian night spots while his friend did impersonations.
-He worked successfully for World Vision with Vietnamese refugees at a resettlement camp at Fort Chaffee in Arkansas, after a brief visit to Lebanon for the same work.
-He was named an area coordinator and a key aide to program director David Moore, who later said Chapman cared deeply for the children and worked hard.
-Chapman accompanied Moore to meetings with government officials, and President Gerald Ford shook his hand.
+On the recommendation of a friend, Chapman read J. D. Salinger's novel The Catcher in the Rye (1951).
+The novel eventually took on great personal significance for him, to the extent he reportedly wished to model his life after its main character, Holden Caulfield.
+After graduating from high school, Chapman moved for a time to Chicago and played guitar in churches and Christian night spots while his friend Micheal McFarland did impersonations.
+After his stint in Chicago, Chapman worked successfully for World Vision with Vietnamese refugees at a resettlement camp at Fort Chaffee in Arkansas, after a brief visit to Lebanon for the same work.
+He was named an area coordinator and a key aide to program director David Moore, who later said Chapman cared deeply for children and worked hard.
+Chapman accompanied Moore to meetings with government officials, and U.S. president Gerald Ford shook his hand.